nannino4/barback-backend/src/auth/AuthDocumentation.md

 ## Security Considerations & Choices

 *   **Stateless JWTs**: Chosen for scalability and simplicity in not managing server-side sessions.
-*   **Separate Secrets for Token Types**: Using different secrets for access and refresh tokens enhances security.
-If one type of secret is compromised, the other remains secure.
+*   **Separate Secrets for Token Types**: Using different secrets for access tokens, refresh tokens, and OAuth state tokens enhances security through isolation.
+If one secret is compromised, the others remain secure.
+OAuth state tokens particularly benefit from isolation as they appear in URLs and are more exposed to logging.
 *   **Short-lived Access Tokens, Long-lived Refresh Tokens**: Balances security (minimizing impact of leaked access tokens) with user experience (reducing frequency of full re-authentication).
 *   **Explicit Token Type Checking**: Both `AuthService.validateRefreshToken()` and `JwtAuthGuard` explicitly check the `type` claim in the JWT payload to prevent misuse of tokens (e.g., using a refresh token to access a protected route directly).
 *   **Email Verification Security**: